raghav0807/DSA-Practice-Questions/README.md

 The repository is organized into different folders for easy access.
 Each folder contains a set of problems with their respective solutions.
 Let's Go !!!!

+## LEETCODE 75

+### Problem 1: Two Sum

+Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`.
+You may assume that each input would have exactly one solution

+## LEETCODE 150

+### Problem 1: Reverse Linked List

+Reverse a singly linked list.